varvarasDim/mysite/README.md

 # MySinglePageSite

-The code of my simple single page site with some basic animations and design.
+The code of my simple single page site which makes use of some basic animations and has a minimal design.
-Page created using jQuery, Chart.js and Kameleon icons.
+Page was created using jQuery, Chart.js and Kameleon icons.